webIdotai/webI/README.md

 webI is the first NLP/NLU chatbot that can do complex network analysis

-webI in its current state can do complex network analysis on Twitter, including sentiment analysis, PageRank of Retweet Networks, Friend of a Friend Analysis(code is in there just have to train), and many more.
+webI in its current state can do complex network analysis on Twitter, including sentiment analysis, PageRank of Retweet Networks,Friend of a Friend Analysis, and many more.

 **How to Start:**